Franklin Township residents have one more issue to look for on the ballot in November.

 "We’ll be back with the voters next year.
 It’s like your own bank account, if you rob Peter to pay Paul, sooner or later you won’t have money to fund anybody," said Howard.

-Board of Trustees Chairman Tim Guyton was reluctant, but agreed the levy was necessary.
+Board Chairman Tim Guyton was reluctant, but agreed the levy was necessary.

-“I’m not for additional taxes but I’m convinced that I’ll support it from this point and let the voters decide.
-And whatever the voters decide, we’ll manage from there.
-And we’ll adapt accordingly,” said Guyton.
+"I’m not for additional taxes, but I’m convinced that I’ll support it from this point and let the voters decide.
+Whatever the voters decide, we’ll manage from there and we’ll adapt accordingly," said Guyton.

 The deadline to file for a levy is August 21 at 4 pm.

-In other news, both the power and the backup generator at Fire Station 192 at 4100 Sullivant Ave. went out when the station was struck by lightening on July 21.
+In other news, both the power and the backup generator at Fire Station 192 at 4100 Sullivant Ave. went out when the station was struck by lightning on July 21.

 Trustee Don Cook said the starter does not work and the whole generator needs replaced.

 Howard said it would be cheaper to buy a whole updated system rather than buy a part to fix the generator due to its age.